aastha-batta/BANK_DATA_ASSESMENT/README.md

 Configuration

     The script uses the __logger class with predefined log levels for debug and info messages.
 You can modify these levels or add custom logging configurations by editing the script.
     The script defines a std_dev_multiplier variable (default: 2) used for identifying transaction anomalies.
 You can adjust this value to control the sensitivity of anomaly detection.
+(2 gives you about 95% accuracy)

 Contributing